MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-device-connectivity.md

 | Service tag name    |    Defender for Endpoint services included   |
 :---|:---
 MicrosoftDefenderForEndpoint | MAPS, Malware Sample Submission Storage, AutoIR Sample Storage,  Command and Control.
-OneDsCollector | EDR Cyberdata <br><br> Note: The traffic under this service tag is not limited to MDE and includes diagnostic data traffic for other Microsoft services.
+OneDsCollector | EDR Cyberdata <br><br> Note: The traffic under this service tag is not limited to Defender for Endpoint and includes diagnostic data traffic for other Microsoft services.

 The following table lists the current static IP ranges.
 For latest list, refer to the Azure service tags.